 As everybody is no doubt aware, there are new rules for getting a patch into Rails.
 With that in mind, I thought I’d share some of my patches here in the hopes that one of my army of readers (ha!) will find something I wrote interesting enough to try out for themselves.
 I’ve got a few Rails patches I want to talk about, but today I’m announcing a Prototype patch (Prototype is part of the Rails project) that I just submitted: ticket 9611.

-Those of you who use Rails and Ruby will know all about Symbol#to_proc
+Those of you who use Rails and Ruby will know all about Symbol#to_proc, that

 more verbose